entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

      is assumed.
 The value `none` is not supported.
 If this value matches up to the `spec.dbms` property of a previously configured [EntandoDatabaseService](../../tutorials/devops/external-database),
      the Entando App will be configured to use this service.
-     Alternatively, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the EntandoApp to use.
+     Alternately, the Entando Operator will use this value to deploy a dedicated Database instance in this namespace for the EntandoApp to use.
 * `spec.ingressPath` specifies the web context of the Entando App to be deployed.
 This is required to create a single path entry in the Ingress that is used to expose the Entando App.
 The default behaviour of Wildfly and JBoss EAP is to use the name of the WAR file that is deployed, but it is possible to override this in the EntandoApp project itself using a [`jboss-web.xml` file](https://docs.jboss.org/jbossas/guides/webguide/r2/en/html/ch06.html).
-     In the absence of the `jboss-web/xml` file, the web context  would be the the Maven artifactId of the Entando Opp project.
+     In the absence of this file, the web context  would be the the Maven artifactId of the Entando Opp project.
 It is also possible to modify this by changing the `<finalName>` element in the Maven `pom.xml`
 * `spec.clusterInfrastructureToUse` is the name of the Kubernetes Secret that provides the connection details to the